-NEW YORK -- CBS was the No. 1 prime time network last week, its first win since the official end of the 1983-84 TV season in mid-April.
+NEW YORK -- CBS was the No. 1 prime time network last week, giving the network its 16th win in the 23-week-old television season.

 The A. C. Nielsen prime time ratings for the week ending March 4 gave CBS an 18.7 rating with a 29 percent share of the viewing audience, ABC a 18.1 rating with a 28 share and NBC a 13.8 rating with a 22 share.